dippykit/dippykit/docs/_sources/index.rst.txt

 dippykit Documentation
 ============================================================
-A Python library for digital image processing.
+*A Python Library for Digital Image Processing.*

+This library was developed for the Georgia Tech graduate course **ECE 6258: Digital Image Processing** with Professor Ghassan AlRegib.

+*For comments and feedback, please email dippykit[at]gmail.com*

 .. toctree::
    :maxdepth: 2